Study programme of the Master of Medicine

 - Clinical skills exam (CS), following the principles of an OSCE (Objective Structured Clinical Examination).

-The Master in Medicine programme will begin in September 2020.
+The Master in Medicine programme started in September 2020.
 The general organization of the Master programme, in terms of semesters and weeks’ training, is set forth in the following schedule.
 A more detailed study plan will be available in due course.

 General study programme: